thodkatz/scPreGAN/README.md

 ```

 ### environment
+Ubuntu server with an NVIDIA GeForce RTX 2080 Ti GPU and 64GB of memory.
-python 3.7.11
+Python 3.7.11
 More related packages can be found in requirements.txt.

 ### Attention